petervdn/musictime/README.md

 - there is currently nothing more than the sixteenth grid (although the sixteenthsPerBeat can be adjusted)
 - conversions from a time in seconds will floor to that grid and discard any remaining timeinfo
 - timings with unequal beatsPerBar and sixteenthsPerBeat settings cannot be summed or subtracted
+- anything regarding negative numbers and timings is untested and will probably break